mozilla/zamboni/docs/api/topics/accounts.rst

 Newsletter signup
 =================

-This resource requests that the current user be subscribed to the Marketplace newsletter.

 .. http:post:: /api/v1/account/newsletter/

+    This resource requests that the email passed in the request parameters be subscribed to the Marketplace newsletter.

+    .. note:: Authentication is optional.

+    .. note:: This endpoint is rate-limited at 30 requests per hour per user/IP.

    **Request**